Cremation is offered by Arms of Aloha in conjunction with our Compassionate Home Euthanasia Service

-Cremation is offered in conjunction with our Compassionate Home Euthanasia.
-The doctor will take your loved one to the crematory after your appointment, and if you wish to keep the ashes, one of our team members will bring them back home to you.
+If you choose to have Arms of Aloha take care of the arrangements, our doctor will take your loved one to the crematory after your appointment, and if you wish to keep the ashes, one of our team members will bring them back home to you, anywhere on the island of Oahu.

 Cremation is included in the price of home euthanasia if you do not want the ashes saved and returned to you.
 If you want to keep your loved one’s ashes, there is an additional charge.
 Please see our euthanasia or estimate pages for current pricing.